General

 How do I submit my application?

-All grant requests should be mailed to:
+All grant requests should be submitted through the online application process.

 How do I apply for a Community Grant?